bolivaraponte/TWERC_GitTut/GitTut.md

 `git log`

-The output of this command will show you who made the commit, when the commit was made, and the descriptive message you entered when you made the commit.
+The output of this command will show you who made the commit, when the commit was made, the branch it occured in, and the descriptive message you entered when you made the commit.
 It contains the `checksum` associated with each commit.
 It is a unique identification number that Git creates when all changes have been successfully stored.
 This number will be different for each local machine.

 Let's edit the file again to see how Git tracks changes between versions.
 Open the text file and change the contents, then save the file